What is Tulsi good for? Evidence suggests it may help address physical, chemical, metabolic, and psychological stress.

 Native to India, Tulsi has been used as an herbal therapeutic for over 3,000 years.
 From The Journal of Ayurveda and Integrative Medicine: “The predominant cause of global morbidity and mortality is lifestyle-related chronic diseases, many of which can be addressed through Ayurveda with its focus on healthy lifestyle practices and regular consumption of adaptogenic herbs.
 Of all the herbs used within Ayurveda, Tulsi … is preeminent, and scientific research is now confirming its beneficial effects.”

 The actions of Tulsi may help the body and mind cope with chemical, physical, infectious, and emotional stresses and help support physiological and psychological function.
-Hundreds of scientific studies have established a basis for the therapeutic uses of Tulsi.
+Hundreds of scientific studies have established a basis for its therapeutic uses.
 (Start here and here.)

 The Tulsi herb has been used to boost energy, sharpen memory, and calm the nerves.
 It has also been used to relieve anxiety, bad breath, breathing problems, eye problems like sore eyes and poor night vision, gum disease, headaches, heart problems, respiratory problems, high cholesterol, mouth ulcers, skin diseases, and stress.